L2S-lab/DeliveryGame/README.md

 To operate the automatically controlled robot :

+- Use the command `.\.venv\Scripts\activate ` to activate virtual environment.

+- Use command `python ui_tool.py` to use UI.

-- Use the command `python .\TheGame\main.py ` to start the game.You can configure the language in which the sound is emitted.
+- Use the command `python .\TheGame\main.py ` to start the game.
+- Use the command `python .\TheGame\main.py --help` to know the variables that can be set from terminal.

 To run the manually controlled robot:
-- Connect a game controller to your computer.
+- Connect the robot and game controller to your computer.
-- Run the `control_manette.py` program in the `ControlRobot` folder.
+- Run the ` python .\ControlRobot\control_manette.py` to use the controller. (press esc on the image to exit)

 ### Educational aspect of the game